itheop02/ohKey/README.md

 # Privacy Policy Annotation Tool

 This is a research-oriented web-based tool developed to evaluate the comprehensibility and readability of privacy policies across different online platforms.
-The project forms part of a Master's dissertation and aims to gather user feedback to improve privacy policy accessibility and clarity.
+The project aims to gather user feedback to improve privacy policy accessibility and clarity.

 ## 📄 User Manual